-The primary objective of this study is to demonstrate efficacy relative to placebo of FF metered dose inhaler (MDI) in patients with moderate to severe chronic obstructive pulmonary disease (COPD) within the range of doses evaluated in this study.
-To this end, each dose of FF MDI will be compared to placebo with respect to the primary efficacy endpoint, the area under the curve from 0 to 12 hours (AUC0-12) of the change in FEV1 from baseline.
+The primary objective of this study is to demonstrate efficacy relative to placebo of GP MDI in patients with moderate to severe chronic obstructive pulmonary disease (COPD) within the range of doses evaluated in this protocol.
+To this end, each dose of GP MDI will be compared to placebo with respect to the primary efficacy endpoint, $FEV_1 AUC{0-12}$ relative to baseline.